 I won’t go into all the details of the cabinet construction here, since this is a Hammond organ article, not one about furniture making.
 The only difference from typical custom cabinets made off-site is that the face frames were added after the cabinets were installed, so there are no visible joints between the units.
 Like the other bookcases in the room, the base of this bookcase was trimmed with the same baseboard used throughout the room, painted to match the bookcase.

 The one remaining problem to solve was how to fasten the louvres into the openings left for them.
 The solution was simple: wooden blocks glued inside the enclosures, screws in the blocks for depth adjustment, and small rare-earth magnets embedded in the backs of the panels.
-Installing a panel is then just a matter of setting in place, where it magically stays.
+Installing a panel is then just a matter of setting it in place, where it magically stays.